cosmos/ibc/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md

 - ***Evidence Provision***: If the consumer ABCI application receives a valid evidence of misbehavior at block height `h`, then it MUST submit it to the consumer CCV module *exactly once* and at the same height `h`.
   Furthermore, the consumer ABCI application MUST NOT submit invalid evidence to the consumer CCV module.
   > **Note**: What constitutes a valid evidence of misbehavior depends on the type of misbehavior and it is outside the scope of this specification.

+- ***Distribution Warranty***: The provider ABCI application (e.g., the Distribution module) distributes the tokens from the distribution module account among the validators that are part of the validator set.

 ## Desired Properties